A value proposition is a promise of value to be delivered. It’s the primary reason a prospect should buy from you.

 - What makes your offering unique and different?

 If your value proposition makes people go “hmph?”, you’re doing it wrong.
 If they have to read a lot of text to understand your offering, you’re doing it wrong.
-Yes, sufficient amount of information is crucial for conversions, but you need to draw them in with a clear, compelling value proposition first.
+Yes, a sufficient amount of information is crucial for conversions, but you need to draw them in with a clear, compelling value proposition first.

 Research by MarketingExperiments says that the key challenge companies have is identifying an effective value proposition, followed by communicating it clearly.

-What makes a good value proposition:
+What makes a good value proposition?

 - Clarity!
 It’s easy to understand.